ds-04/amanda_deploy/README.md

 # Structure as seen from playbook dir

 It is advised you clone to another location or use a git submodule.
 The structure of what is provided by this repository is seen below.
-Note the relative symlinks.
-For defaults and certain task yml files.
+Note the relative symlinks for defaults and certain task yml files.
 This is to avoid duplication where a client role task can be performed by something which is the same in a server role or vice versa.

 ```
 amanda_client.yml